Exercise and Insomnia

 It doesn't need to be overly strenuous in order for it to work.
 As a matter of fact, just a few minutes of exercise, several times per day can make an amazing difference in the way that you feel and how well you sleep.

-If it seems too overwhelming for you to get a lot of exercise all at one time, try doing some light exercise every time you eat.
-Even a 5 minute walk after your meals is going to make a surprising difference in this regard.
+If it seems too overwhelming for you to get a lot of exercises all at one time, try doing some light exercise every time you eat.
+Even a 5-minute walk after your meals is going to make a surprising difference in this regard.

 Why not try some light exercise for a couple of weeks?
 You would probably be surprised at how getting enough exercise and sleep are so closely inter-linked and what kind of a difference getting some good rest can make in your life.